Odermatt takes Beaver Creek super-G for 1st World Cup win - WHIZ News

 “It’s whoever is willing to take the most risk and then pull it off,” said Travis Ganong, who finished sixth for the top finish among the Americans.
 “Odermatt, he took way too much risk and somehow it worked out.
-That’s a one out of 100 run. … He was on the limit, but that’s what’s fast.”
+That’s a one out of 100 run.”

+Odermatt was the second racer to take the hill, which can be a benefit or a detriment.
+On the positive side, the snow is still fresh.
+On the down side, there’s no course report.

+The consensus was that going that early and making that sort of mistake was a benefit for Odermatt, because he was indeed able to recover on a cleaner track.

 This was Odermatt’s third career World Cup podium and first in speed.
 He took second and third places in giant slalom competitions last season.
 Odermatt also won four titles at the 2018 world junior championships in Switzerland.